Welcome to today's edition of the Rush 24-7 podcast.

 It is a personal vendetta.

-This might put a personal if it's not personal professional vendetta against success, against achievement, rip it down, tear it apart.
+That's why he puts a personal, if it's not a professional vendetta against success, against achievement, rip it down, tear it apart.

-I said happens to people in our culture every day.
+I said, it happens to people in our culture every day.

 Media rips people apart after building them up.